Bluetorch-LLC/elden-cloud/md/personal-20241103-rex.md

 The days since, he's flipped and began an onslaught of unanswered apologies and pleas for forgiveness, along with love-bombing my MIL.
 I worry that we'll never be done with him, honestly.

+### Updates
+My MIL ran off to live with him not long after.
+For the first time in many years, she could use the internet and communicate with other people without an abusive tweaker standing over her shoulder, and she chose consistent access to beer.
+Whatever.